 Through the decades each type of stock has had periods of both outperformance and underperformance of the other type.
 Certain market phases tend to favor one or the other.
-In addition, recoveries with different characteristics effect which type performs better.
+In addition, recoveries with different characteristics affect which type performs better.
 Up until 10 years or so ago the historical performance of growth and value had been roughly equal over the long term.
 But growth ran away over the last six years.

 Growth vs. Value: The Last Six Years

 As you can see from the chart courtesy of Yahoo Finance, growth stocks, as measured by the iShares S&P 500 Growth ETF (IVW), delivered more than double the return of iShares S&P 500 Value ETF (IVE) over the last six years.
 That’s about as lopsided as the relative performance has been over the last 100 years.

 Performance has been off the charts for growth stocks for an unusually long period of time.
 There are a few good reasons for such an anomaly.
 It has been an environment of steadily rising stock prices with low interest rates and low inflation.
 Technology stocks, which are overwhelmingly considered growth stocks, have also tipped the scales.
 We are in a technological revolution and there is enormous growth in that sector.

 But things are changing.
 Inflation is still an issue.
 And the Fed is dead-set on driving rates higher to fight it.
 This economic recovery is shaping up to be a lot different than the last one, at least in the post-pandemic recovery phase.
 Of course, we will still be in a technological revolution.
 But the torrid outperformance of that sector is likely to decrease.